| Everything You've Always

 or a refusal.
 Always carry the complete size range of patterns for this

 hatch, and catch a natural to confirm the size.
+It's amazing how different an imitation can look

 when compared to the real insect.
 You'll also be astonished to discover